Is Melania Trump Really ‘Tapping’ Sara Netanyahu’s Backside In This Picture?

 Not only is everyone dressed to the nines, but also you’ll notice — as the New York Post describes — an “awkward” moment at play in the photo: Melania appears to be gingerly tapping Sara on her backside.
 Social media users were quick to point out Trump’s hand placement, and the rest is meme history.

-Moments earlier before Melania’s handsy sub-waist gesture, the two world leaders and their wives had another thorny experience.
+Moments before Melania’s handsy sub-waist gesture, the two world leaders and their wives had another thorny experience.
 Prime Minister Netanyahu opted for the “traditional” two-cheek kiss to greet Melania.
 Trump, on the other hand, extended his arm to Sara for a firm handshake.
 The Post described it as the type one would “expect from one’s insurance broker.”

 Mrs Sara Netanyahu met at the White House with @FLOTUS Melania Trump, who surprised her with a visit to @NMAAHC pic.twitter.com/c607mj9SBa